fit-r2lab/r2lab-demos/oai-skype/README.md

 * `fit11` to watch traffic in both directions (it has no duplexer)
 * `fit16` to scramble the **uplink** (it has a UE duplexer)

+# Commands
+    oai-scenario.py --load --xterm --extra 11 --extra 16

+or shorter

+    oai-scenario.py -l -X -x 11 -x 16

+## scrambler

+On the scrambler node you should have commands like (double-check you duplexer though):

+* `scramble-downlink`,
+* `scramble-downlink-mid` and
+* `scramble-downlink-blast`,
+* as well as 3 similar like `scramble-uplink` on the uplink side

+## spectrum-analyzer

+You can run either

+* `watch-downlink` or
+* `watch-uplink`